ikhanhmai/the-mindfulness-bell/README.md

-# 🔔 Random Mindfulness Bell
+# 🔔 The Mindfulness Bell

 **Your gentle companion for staying present throughout the day**

 ---

-## 🌟 What is Random Mindfulness Bell?
+## 🌟 What is The Mindfulness Bell?

 Imagine having a kind friend who gently taps you on the shoulder throughout the day, reminding you to take a breath and notice the present moment.
-That's what Random Mindfulness Bell does.
+That's what The Mindfulness Bell does.

 It's a simple app that sends you gentle bell notifications at random times during your day.
 Each bell is an invitation to: